 ♥ Marriage Advice for the Newlywed Wife: Being a Biblical Wife the Way God Intended for You To Be

 During these 3 months, I also discovered how much I loved hosting!
-We constantly had people over for dinner, and invited friends to hang out on the weekend.
-Now that we had our own place and no longer had to worry about other family members being around.
-We would have people over every other weekend!
-I worked really hard during this time to create a warm and welcoming home, not only for Matt and myself, but also for anyone who would come visit.
-I wanted them them to know our home was open to them if they wanted to come by.
+We regularly had people over for dinner and invited friends to hang out on the weekend.
+Now that we had our own place and no longer had to worry about other family members being around, we would have friends over every other weekend!
+I worked hard during this time to create a warm and welcoming home, not only for Matt and myself but also for anyone who would visit.
+I wanted them to know our home was open to them if they wanted to come by.

 When we were dating, it was hard to be apart with our different schedules.
 We were lucky if we were able to see each other more than once a week.
 We yearned for the day we could live together and no longer have to miss the other.
 Now that we are, it is the best thing ever!
 Every little moment together is incredible.
 Things we did when we were dating, suddenly mean so much more to me.
 The good morning and goodnight texts we exchanged when dating, turned into a kiss goodbye and a kiss goodnight.
 The shows that we watched on our own time we could now watch together.
 Our weekends no longer consisted of one of us working, unable to see each other till evening.
 We now sleep in late and cook a big breakfast together, and get to drive to church together and read devotions weekly.

-The challenging part was getting use to the other’s way of living – the little things such as the habits and routines.
-This is totally understandable since we did not live with each other before getting married.
-However, we never got frustrated at the other, or threw a fit, or even raised our voice.
+The challenging part was getting used to the other’s way of living – the little things such as the habits and routines.
+This is understandable since we did not live with each other before getting married.
+However, we never got frustrated with the other or threw a fit, or even raised our voice.
 If there was something we didn’t like that the other was doing, it wasn’t hard to nicely bring it up and let them know something they did was bothersome.

 Otherwise, living together is so easy and effortless.
-Life has definitely become a lot more interesting ever since I moved in with this man (never had brothers so it is a new experience living with a young man for me)!
+Life has become a lot more interesting ever since I moved in with this man (never had brothers, so it is a new experience living with a young man for me)!